ml4sts/open-humanities/episodes/18-dynamic-content.md

 }
 ```

-The next step is to add the citing to a dedicated file in your project named `Bibliography.bib`.
+The next step is to add the citing to a dedicated file in your project named `references.bib`.

 Finally, use the header of the citation with the `@` symbol to have myst cite the article in a neat way!